rachelxiao907/MISTR/README.md

 # Guess Who by MISTR
 ## Members
-* Rachel Xiao (PM)
+* Rachel Xiao (PM) - Chatbox with SQL
-* Michelle Lo
+* Michelle Lo - Enable user actions with JS
-* Theo Fahey
+* Theo Fahey - Websockets
-* Sadid E Ethun
+* Sadid E Ethun - Interactive game board with JS

 ## Project Description
-Our goal is to create a game which resembles the Guess Who board game, where two people use process of elimination to try and figure out who their mystery person is.
+Our goal is to create a game which resembles the Guess Who board game, where two people ask each other questions via a chatbox on the site and use the process of elimination to try and figure out who the other's person is.
 The first person to do so is the winner.

 ## APIs Used